 Recipe by Chef Aamir Iqbal, Foodistan

 Ever imagined a regular veggie like bhindi being a part of fusion food?
-Here we have a heart-warming mix of bhindi and zucchini atop toasted French bread along with a zingy fig chutney.
+Here we have a heart-warming mix of bhindi and zucchini atop toasted French bread along with zingy fig chutney.

 Recipe by Renuka Chowdhury

 Crisp and comforting!
 Beautiful pieces of bhindi fried along with some basic spices and a mouth-watering addition of coconut, Bengal gram and mustard seeds.
 Straight from Andhra Pradesh, this gets ready in just no time.